Haute Route Chamonix Zermatt Ski Tour – 7 days

 You should know how to use your avalanche beacon and have basic information about skiing in avalanche terrain.

 You most likely have your ski touring equipment.
-You have emphasized its lightweight (tech/pin binding setup) for use on longer day tours and hut-to-hut trips.
+You have emphasized its lightweight (tech/pin binding setup) for use on more extended day tours and hut-to-hut trips.

 You are used to handling skins, ski crampons, ice axes, and crampons.
 You can do kick-turns on slopes of 30-35 degrees.

-You are okay with climbing steeper terrain with your skis on the back-pack using crampons and an ice-axe for progression.
+You are okay with climbing steeper terrain with your skis on your backpack, using crampons and an ice axe for progression.

 Fitness